The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 - 1 1/2 Tbsp arrowroot starch

 - Heat a stockpot over medium heat, and melt coconut oil.
 Add the onion and cook, stirring occasionally, until golden brown.
-Add mushrooms and cook until they turn dark.
+Add mushrooms and cook until browned.

 - Add coconut milk and sea salt and bring to a boil.
 Once boiling, whisk in arrowroot starch until well combined.
 Whisk until mixture begins to thicken, about 1 minute.